vapoursynth/vapoursynth/doc/installation.rst

 If you need a list of known plugins and scripts you can run ``vsrepo.py available`` or visit `vsdb.top <http://vsdb.top/>`_.

-For more reference, visit `vsrepo's repository <https://github.com/vapoursynth/vsrepo>`_
+For more information, visit `vsrepo's repository <https://github.com/vapoursynth/vsrepo>`_

 Installing Manually
 *******************